Pathways to work

 - Can the adjustment be sustained in the longer term?
 For example, if the recommendation is for the individual to undertake “light duties” how will this impact on the operational resilience of the service?

 - What effect, if any, will the adjustment have on other employees?

 - Would making the particular adjustment result in unacceptable risks to the health & safety of any person (including the person with the disability)?

 - Would making the adjustment reduce a health & safety risk to anyone (including the person with the disability)?

 - What, if any, disruption will be caused by making the adjustment?

 - Are there any financial and other costs, and are these reasonable?

 - Is financial or other assistance available to help make the adjustment, e.g. from Access to Work?

-- To what extent is the person concerned co-operative in making the adjustments?
-If the person refuses to co-operate with the only adjustments that are reasonable, you do not have a duty to do more.
+- Does the person want to make the adjustments?
+If the person does not agree to making the only adjustments etc If the person refuses to co-operate with the only adjustments that are reasonable, you do not have a duty to do more.